 The bathroom is spacious and luxurious, with a big spa bath perfect for soaking in with a glass of wine in hand.
 There are his and hers sinks, with great bench space and also a big shower with great water pressure and lots of hot water.

 So, after you’ve lounged around your luxurious cottage and eaten delicious food at Homage, what else is there to do?
 Well, after you emerge from your food coma, you should have a chat to activities coordinator, Ash and his side-kick Chilli, the very sweet, very lick-y border collie.

-We took a one hour trail ride through the bush on two very friendly horses, Spyder and Kev.
-Afterward we fed them each a sugar cube and Ash, seeing how happy I was around the horses, let me help out getting them washed and putting their blankets away.
+We took a one-hour trail ride through the bush on two very friendly horses, Spyder and Kev.
+Afterwards we fed them each a sugar cube and Ash, seeing how happy I was around the horses, let me help out getting them washed and putting their blankets away.

 There’s a games room with a darts board, pool table and big screen TV for a bit of chill out time, perfect spot for the lads to hide out with an ice cold beer.
 There’s also archery, a tennis court, mountain bike trails and Ash can even arrange a sunset wine and cheese platter for you, driving you to a beautiful spot in the bush to watch the sunset.

 For a little bit of indulgence, you can spend some time at the gorgeous day spa, Spa Anise or take a dip in one of the two swimmings pools or take a late-night soak in the spa, under the beautiful night sky.
 If you’re travelling with little ones, there are some rather sweet farm animals including pigs, ducks, a sheep and a goat in the on-site barn.